 It is not the most popular.
 Only about 8% of people are sleeping in this position.
 Sleeping on your back allows your head, neck, and spine to rest in a neutral position.
 If you have acid reflux, this posture is an excellent choice to warding off it by picking a pillow that elevates your head enough.
 There is some danger in this position for those who are suffering from sleep apnea.
 It is a condition that causes a period of breathlessness by blocking the breathing tube with your tongue.
 This position can make lower back pain and snore even worse.
 Women should avoid this position during late pregnancy.

 “Laugh and the world laughs with you, snore and you sleep alone.” – Anthony Burgess

 On your side

-It is quite popular so far, 15% of people choose this sleeping position.
-This position can be great to minimize snoring; therefore, it is is an excellent choice if you are suffering from sleep apnea.
-This posture also an excellent opportunity to ward off acid reflux and even an excellent alternative to avoid neck and back pain.
+It is pretty popular so far.
+15% of people choose this sleeping position.
+This position can be great to minimize snoring; therefore, it is an excellent choice if you suffer from sleep apnea.
+This posture is also an excellent opportunity to ward off acid reflux and even an excellent alternative to avoid neck and back pain.
 A disadvantage of this position appears as you age; it can lead to wrinkles because half of your face pushes against a pillow.